ni/nimi-python/docs/niscope/functions.rst

     :type num_samples: int
+    :param fetch_relative_to:

+        Position to start fetching within one record.
+        If not set, use value of NISCOPE_ATTR_FETCH_RELATIVE_TO

+    :type fetch_relative_to: :py:data:`niscope.FetchRelativeTo`
+    :param fetch_offet:

+        Offset in samples to start fetching data within each record.
+The offset is applied relative to fetch_relative_to.
+The offset can be positive or negative.
+        If not set, use value of NISCOPE_ATTR_FETCH_OFFSET

+    :type fetch_offet: int
+    :param fetch_record_number:

+        Zero-based index of the first record to fetch.
+Use fetch__num_records to set the number of records to fetch.
+        If not set, use value of NISCOPE_ATTR_RECORD_NUMBER

+    :type fetch_record_number: int
-    :param timeout:
+    :param fetch_num_records:

-        The time to wait in seconds for data to be acquired; using 0 for this parameter tells NI-SCOPE to fetch whatever is currently available.
-Using -1 for this parameter implies infinite timeout.
+        Number of records to fetch.
+Use -1 to fetch all configured records.
+        If not set, use value of NISCOPE_ATTR_NUM_RECORDS

-    :type timeout: float
+    :type fetch_num_records: int

-    :rtype: tuple (wfm, wfm_info)

-        WHERE

-        wfm (list of float):
+    :param wfm:

-            Returns an array whose length is the **numSamples** times number of waveforms.
+        Optional array whose length is the **numSamples** times number of waveforms.
 Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.

-            NI-SCOPE returns this data sequentially, so all record 0 waveforms are first.
-For example, with a channel list of 0,1, you would have the following index values:

-            index 0 = record 0, channel 0

-            index *x* = record 0, channel 1

-            index 2\ *x* = record 1, channel 0

-            index 3\ *x* = record 1, channel 1

-            Where *x* = the record length

-        wfm_info (list of WaveformInfo):
+        If configured, this array will be used for the acquisition instead of creating one.
+This can be of type array.array or numpy.ndarray.

+    :type wfm: list of float

+    :rtype: list of WaveformInfo
+    :return:

             Returns an array of classed with the following timing and scaling information about each waveform: